cudmore/pie/commander_app/readme.md

 ## Starting and stopping commander server

-The commander server is designed to run in the background and can be controlled using the `~/pie/commander/commander` command.
+The commander server is designed to run in the background and can be controlled using the `~/pie/commander_app/commander` command.

-	cd ~/pie/commander
+	cd ~/pie/commander_app

 	./commander start       - start the background commander server ./commander stop        - stop the backgorund commander server ./commander restart     - restart the background commander server ./commander status      - get the status of the background commander server ./commander enable      - start the background commander server at boot ./commander disable     - do not start the background commander server at boot ./commander disable     - do not start the background commander server at boot
 	====================
 	./commander run         - run commander on command line

 If you run into trouble with the commander, run it on the command line to see the output with `./commander run`.

 ## Troubleshooting

+### Show status on command line

-`install-commander` installs a python virtual env in ~/pie/commander/commander_env.
+`install-commander` installs a python virtual env in ~/pie/commander_app/commander_env.
 The commander server needs to be run in this environment.

 ```
 # activate virtual environment in commander_env
-cd ~/pie/commander
+cd ~/pie/commander_app
 source commander_env/bin/activate

 # command prompt should now start with '(commander_env)'.